 Because Battlerite Royale is a companion game to the main Battlerite, there is even an included Battle Pass system that allows you to collect currency and unlock cosmetic items that are connected to both games.
 A couple of years ago, the studio announced that the game would be available on Xbox One, but the release date has been TBA since.

 Splatoon 2 (Nintendo Switch)

-Splatoon 2’s standard multiplayer mode, “Turf War,” is available to play as soon as you complete the game’s short tutorial sequence.
+You can play Splatoon 2’s standard multiplayer mode, “Turf War,” as soon as you complete the short tutorial sequence.
 While the tutorial is a great starting point, you might still be confused by or unsure of many of the stunts and skills necessary to succeed in gameplay.
 Before you start trying to keep up with more experienced players, it’s a good idea to start by playing the solo campaign first to get a feel for the game and master the controls.
 Like Fortnite, Splatoon 2 has some serious players online, so be sure to perfect your skills before jumping into a paint war with a pro.

 Read our full Splatoon 2 review

 - The best Bren loadouts in Call of Duty: Warzone

 - Rainbow Six Extraction: 9 tips and tricks for beginners